 Digging Roots won the Canadian Aboriginal Award for best group in 2007 and Kish recently won the Spirit of Folk Award at the International Folk Music Awards.
 Kish also became the first artist in Canada to receive the WOMEX Professional Excellence Award in April 2019.

 River Mill Park will not be licensed for alcohol or cannabis consumption and there will be no vendors in the park for the event.
 Concert attendees are encouraged to bring a picnic, a blanket or a folding chair, and to dress for the outdoors.
-Organizers hope that people will “pack it in and pack it out” to create a zero-waste event, according to the release.
+Organizers hope that people will “pack it in and pack it out” to create a zero-waste event.
 Guests are welcome to get food and beverage from area restaurants, or bring their own.

-“We are hoping for an excellent outdoor community celebration,” Souter said in the release, “and we are prepared with a rain location (Algonquin Theatre, doors open at 6pm, capacity 400), if needed.”
+“We are hoping for an excellent outdoor community celebration,” Souter said, “and we are prepared with a rain location (Algonquin Theatre, doors open at 6pm, capacity 400), if needed.”

 The town wants to thank the Department of Canadian Heritage for their investment as well as volunteers from the Huntsville Festival of the Arts and staff from the Algonquin Theatre for their assistance in organizing the concert.